bastienbosser/raspberry_project/README.md

 ### Requirements

-- 5 Raspberry Pi (3 B+ or 4B in our case) at least
+- 5 Raspberry Pi (3 B+ or 4 B in our case) at least
 - Same amount of micro-SD cards
 - Hypriot OS (1.9 in our case): https://blog.hypriot.com/downloads/